 The fact that EPRL amplitudes take the form of equation \eqref{eq:tempContAmp}, where the spins $j_f$ appear only in a polynomial summation measure $\nu(j)$ and linearly in the exponents, allows to use a stationary phase approximation when all spins $j_f$ are taken to be uniformly large.
 That is, when $j_f = \lambda \, \delta_f$, where $\lambda \gg 1$ and $\delta_f$ are of order unity.
-While this may appear a somewhat special configuration, it is particularly suitable for the physical problem considered here, where a uniform area scale $\lambda$ can be provided by the metric.
+While this is a somewhat special configuration, it is particularly suitable for the physical problem considered here, where a uniform area scale $\lambda$ is dictated by the exterior metric (the mass $m$).

-In this article, we use the asymptotics of the Lorentzian EPRL model to estimate the two quantities defined in \eqref{Tc2} and \eqref{eq:lifetimeFormula}, the lifetime $\tau$ and the crossing time $T_c$.
-The large uniform scale is provided by the mass $m$, and we will set $\lambda \sim m^2/\hbar$.
-We are considering macroscopic black holes of fixed mass $m$ and to avoid confusion we emphasize that $\lambda$ is large but \emph{finite}.
+Below, we use the asymptotics of the Lorentzian EPRL model to estimate the two quantities defined in \eqref{Tc2} and \eqref{eq:lifetimeFormula}, the lifetime $\tau$ and the crossing time $T_c$.
+A large uniform scale is provided by the mass $m$ and so we set $\lambda \sim m^2/\hbar$.
+We are considering macroscopic black holes and emphasize that $\lambda$ is large but \emph{finite}.
 For instance, for a solar mass black hole $\lambda \sim 10^{39}$ and for a lunar mass black hole $\lambda \sim 10^{31}$.
-The crossing time and lifetime are estimated to the leading order in $m$ and we will not be taking an actual limit.
-When we use the phrase ``semiclassical limit'' it should be understood colloquially.
+The crossing time and lifetime are estimated to the leading order in $m$.
+That is, we will not be taking an actual limit.
+When we use the phrase `semiclassical limit' it should be understood colloquially.
 A significant limitation of the calculation that follows is that it concerns only complexes without interior faces.
 We discuss this and other limitations in Section \ref{sec:shortcomings}.

-Attention will be restricted to transition amplitudes defined on a specific class of fixed 2--complexes, defined below.
-The behavior of the amplitudes under refinements \cite{dittrich_discrete_2012,dittrich_coarse_2016, oriti_group_2014,rovelli_quantum_2012} is not considered and left for future work.